chauncy-n/national-parks-planner/README.md

     national parks and then plan a trip
 * Improved visual experience for the user
 * make it more mobile friendly
+* move api call to the server side